neondatabase/website/content/docs/guides/serverless-driver.md

     cd neon-ef-demo
     ```

 1. Link your new project to your Vercel account.
-You can press [Return] to accept all the defaults here.

     ```bash
     vercel link
     ```

-    Again, press [Return] to accept all defaults.
+    Again, accept all defaults by pressing [Return].

 1. Set your PostgreSQL credentials on Vercel.